KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 - **Timeout When Logging in:** Increase the timeout value `60` at `wait = WebDriverWait(bot, 60)`.
 - **Not Receiving WhatsApp Message:** Send a message to your Test Number.
 If a message isn't sent to your test number within 24hours, you would not recieve message.

-## Update(s)

-[WhatsApp Business Cloud API] released an update which apply from 1 April, 2023 saying

-    Starting from 1 April, free-tier conversations can only be initiated by your customers.
-If you want to start a conversation with your customers after 1 April, you will need to add a payment method.
-Learn more about free-tier conversations.

-    When using a test phone number, we will still allow developers to send messages to up to five recipient phone numbers without incurring charges.

 [requirements.txt]: <requirements.txt>
 [WhatsApp Web]: <https://web.whatsapp.com>